-WARD PRIOR ITIES: WARD 3 / / cal/ Deliv erable 1 arget Perfor mance Rating Dan anton antol Carron ant IDP Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / District / Local/ 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Departmental Comment TBC Priority 1: Housing Housing and town establishment in Lanquedoc, Wemmershoek, Maasdorp To obtain development rights for Maasdorp Percentage of the Maasdorp operational budget actually spent by 30 June Planning and Economic Development Integrated Human Settlements Local 90% n/a n/a n/a n/a a © n/a n/a n/a Lanquedoc: No land is currently available for any housing development.
+WARD PRIOR ITIES: WARD 3 IDP Key al / al / ocal/ Deliv erable 1 Target Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial , District / Loc 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Jopannena, Commen ТВС Priority 1: Housing Housing and town establishment in Lanquedoc, Wemmershoek, Maasdorp To obtain development rights for Maasdorp Percentage of the Maasdorp operational budget actually spent by 30 June Planning and Economic Development Integrated Human Settlements Local 90% n/a n/a n/a n/a = © n/a n/a n/a Lanquedoc: No land is currently available for any housing development.
 Wemmershoek: No land is currently available for any housing development.
-Maasdorp: The Land Use Application was submitted and approved by the MPT in January 2024.
-Housing consumer education and workshop in Lanquedoc and Wemmershoek Conduct housing consumer education workshops Number of housing consumer education workshops conducted by 30 June Planning and Economic Development Integrated Human Settlements Local n/a n/a 2 n/a n/a n/a n/a n/a n/a n/a The programme will be rolled out in the 2024/25 financial year. ТВС Priority 2: Clinic Build clinics in Lanquedoc and Wemmershoek This is a Provincial function.
+Maasdorp: The land use application was submitted and approved by the MPT in January 2024.
+Housing consumer education and workshop in Lanquedoc and Wemmershoek Conduct housing consumer education workshops Number of housing consumer education workshops conducted by 30 June Planning and Economic Development Integrated Human Settlements Local n/a n/a 2 n/a n/a n/a n/a n/a n/a n/a The programme will be rolled out in the 2024/25 financial year.
+TBC Priority 2: Clinic Build clinics in Lanquedoc and Wemmershoek This is a Provincial function.
 Not Applicable Corporate Services Properties Management and Municipal Building Maintenance Provincial n/a n/a n/a n/a n/a 8 n/a n/a n/a n/a The municipality will forward the ward priority to the provincial sector department and provide feedback during the September 2024 public participation process.